abdulhafiz999/simple_NFT_dApp/README.md

    - Replace `"CID-OF-THE-HackerBoostPunks-Folder"` with the CID you received.

 Now each NFT's metadata has been uploaded to IPFS and pinata should have generated a CID for your metadata folder
-   - We have pre-generated files for metadata for you, you can download them to your computer from `/punksmetadata`, upload these files to pinata and name the folder metadata
+   - We have pre-generated files for metadata for you, you can download them to your computer by clicking [HERE](https://res.cloudinary.com/hackerboost/raw/upload/v1739572956/punksmetadata_gxysku.zip) and upload this metadata folder to pinata.
 5. **Store Metadata CID:**
    - Once uploaded, copy the CID of the metadata folder and save it.
 You’ll need this later in the tutorial.